-Armin Geertz strength lies in colorful integration of various theoretical subfields in service of explaining religion with culture on the stage.
-His first chapter is openly a manifesto in service of holistic yet naturalistic “biocultural” picture of religion – partly discussed in polemic with cognitivistic origins of CSR.
-He defends his position in rich network of theories and examples discussing “how the brain constructs world”.
-His account ranges from gene-culture coevolution, over tool usage and social cognition to placebo effect in aim to show that “brain and cognition developed in a dialectical relationship with culture” (18).
+Armin Geertz’s strength lies in colorful integration of various theoretical subfields in service of explaining religion with culture on the stage.
+His first chapter is openly a manifesto in service of a holistic yet naturalistic “biocultural” picture of religion – partly discussed in polemic with cognitivist origins of CSR.
+He defends his position through a rich network of theories and examples discussing “how the brain constructs world”.
+His account ranges from gene-culture coevolution, over tool usage and social cognition to placebo effect in an attempt to show that “brain and cognition developed in a dialectical relationship with culture” (18).
 Together with Clifford Geertz he refuses to see “culture […] [as] an added ingredient to an already completed animal” (22).
-Joseph Bulbulia continues in second chapter with his established costly signaling model of religion.
-His point of departure from the cognitivistic account of religion is focus on the role of emotions as “signals establish[ing] a pathway to authentication” (78).
-In third chapter William Paden offers discursively provocative and inspiring connections between environmental niche construction and “concept that has been at the heart of the history of religions field […] sacredness” (93).
+Joseph Bulbulia continues in the second chapter with his established costly signaling model of religion.
+His point of departure from the cognitivist account of religion focuses on the role of emotions as “signals establish[ing] a pathway to authentication” (78).
+In the third chapter William Paden offers discursively provocative and inspiring connections between environmental niche construction and “concept that has been at the heart of the history of religions field […] sacredness” (93).
 He embraces the language of social status theory and evolutionary conceptualizes “religious complexes as systemic forms of enculturated prestige” (82).
-Istvan Czachesz invites reader to think about systemic aspect of complex relationship between cognition and culture.
-He dives deeply to graph and systems dynamics theory and offers them as possible tools for formalized modelling of belief-artifacts networks.
+Istvan Czachesz invites the reader to think about systemic aspect of complex relationship between cognition and culture.
+He dives deeply into graph and systems dynamics theory and offers them as possible tools for a formalized modelling of belief-artifacts networks.
 His explicit focus on system theory introduces a solution for the need of coherent analytical platform in which the cognitive and cultural data could stand together.

-In fifth article about origins of art Ellen Dissanayake describes the ability to “artify” a common experience to a special one as psychobiological human universal.
+In the fifth article about origins of art Ellen Dissanayake describes the ability to “artify” a common experience to a special one as psychobiological human universal.
 She conveys such experiences to have adaptive function of promoting solidarity.
-According Dissanayake the art demonstrates ”serious regard for biologically important life concerns [i.e. long term interests]” (133).
-Donald Wiebe provides highly skeptical account of the standard model of CSR claims on sufficient explanation of religion.
+According to Dissanayake the art demonstrates ”serious regard for biologically important life concerns [i.e. long term interests]” (133).
+Donald Wiebe provides a highly skeptical account of the standard model of CSR claims on sufficient explanation of religion.
 He encourages other complementary directions of research while reading of David Lewis-Williams account of Palaeolithic art with focus on alternative state consciousness experience as crucial source of supernatural imagination.
 Andreas Lieberoth then thematically follows with a general portrait of human creative imagination as a proximate cognitive background for belief representation and its ultimate source.
 As Wiebe, he also calls for focus on studying the formation of experience, in which the brain is able to decouple from here and now to imaginary worlds and seamlessly couple them back.
 He interestingly uses examples of role-playing games as demonstrations of constructive social negotiation and function of the shared imaginative experiences and warns against excessive distancing the CSR program from social constructivism (172).

 Ina